 |$8.32 – $12.95||$1.99 – $11.95||$3.49 – $11.95||$3.33 – $9.95|

 Assguard is an app that is built from the technology and protocols that drive a VPN.
 It’s developed specifically for users in the UAE.
 Like a VPN, it hides your IP address and performs other network manipulations to access content and services blocked in the UAE.

 By installing Assguard, you’re able to surf the web anonymously, and use apps like Skype or Whatsapp for calls.
 This can be done by activating the respective controls instead of going through lengthy setups.

-The app is available for iOS, while developments for Windows, Mac, and Android are in progress.
+The app is available for iOS and Android, while developments for Windows, Mac, and Android are in progress.
 You can use Assguard with all of its features for free within the 7-day trial period.
 To continue using the app, you’ll need to pay a $7.99 monthly subscription.

 3. Use local services